StathopoulosLab/find_spots/README.md

 0.35 is the z resolution limit

 The code will then proceed comparisons for individual distances PDF first before combining them into a 3D contour for positional information comparison.

+## Cite
+If you use our code to generate plots and or visualization please use the following reference for citation purposes:
+Le, M.T., McGehee, J., Dunipace, L. et al. Inferring chromatin architecture at a single locus through probabilistic in situ DNA localization.
+Nat Commun 17, 1752 (2026). https://doi.org/10.1038/s41467-026-68460-x